nvl(val1,

 Convert binary vector to number (9i?)

-Custom is_number function:
+is_number function:

 create or replace function IS_NUMBER(in_str in varchar2) return varchar2 IS